 When a PGL receives a nodal IG that contains an unknown information group tagged as summarizable and transitive, the unknown information group must be advertised by the LGN representing the PGL's peer group, contained in the LGN's nodal information group.
-If an information group is tagged as transitive, and is aggregated into an advertisement in the parent peer group, and the information group is not known by the peer group leader, then the resulting advertisement must contain the information group (still tagged as transitive and summarizable).
-Note that this means that if a single node in a peer group has a summarizable transitive unknown attribute metric, then that information group will be applied to the entire peer group.
+Note that this means that if a single node in a peer group has a summarizable transitive unknown attribute, then that information group will be applied to the entire peer group.

 When a PGL receives an internal or exterior reachable address IG that contains an unknown information group tagged as summarizable and transitive, the unknown information group must be advertised by the LGN representing the PGL's peer group, contained in the corresponding internal or exterior reachable address IG(s).
 The presence of summarizable transitive unknown IGs affects how the LGN groups the summarizing prefixes into information groups (see Sections 5.8.1.3.1 and 5.8.1.3.2).
 In particular, a set of summarizing prefixes can be grouped into one IG only if all included unknown IGs apply to each of the summarizing prefix in the set.
 An unknown IG is said to apply to a summarizing prefix if it is associated with any of the prefixes that are summarized into the summarizing prefix.
-3

 When a PGL receives a horizontal link or nodal state parameters IG that contains an unknown information group tagged as summarizable and transitive, the unknown information group must be advertised by the LGN representing the PGL's peer group, contained in at least one of its nodal state parameters IGs.
 For example, if the default node representation is used, then the unknown information group must be contained in the nodal state parameters IG specifying the radius.
 Alternatively, if the unknown information group applies only to nodal connectivity from one specific port, a specific exception nodal state parameters IG could be generated to represent the spoke to that port, with the unknown information group contained in the exception IG.
-Note that an information group contained in a horizontal link IG must not be tagged as transitive unless that type of information group is also defined to occur within nodal state parameters IGs.1
+Note that an information group contained in a horizontal link IG must not be tagged as transitive unless that type of information group is also defined to occur within nodal state parameters IGs.

 When a PGL receives an uplink IG that contains an unknown information group tagged as summarizable and transitive (or contains a ULIA that contains an unknown information group tagged as summarizable and transitive), the unknown information group must be advertised by the LGN representing the PGL's peer group, contained in the corresponding uplink or horizontal link IG.
 Note that an information group contained in an uplink IG must not be tagged as transitive unless that type of information group is also defined to occur within horizontal link IGs.
-1

-If twoor more advertisements which are being aggregated both_each carry an information group of the same transitive type, but with different values, then the PGL will_must preserve both_the1 information groups, implying that the same information group may occur multiple times.
+If two or more advertisements which are being aggregated each carry an information group of the same transitive type, but with different values, then the PGL must preserve the information groups, implying that the same information group may occur multiple times.